electron/electron/docs/api/browser-window.md

 * `parent` BrowserWindow | null

 Sets `parent` as current window's parent window, passing `null` will turn current window into a top-level window.
+If the current window is a modal one then it can be only called with `null` for detaching it from the parent.

 #### `win.getParentWindow()`